The genealogy of branching Brownian motion with absorption: Branching Brownian motion in a strip

-Therefore, if $B$ is a Borel subset of $(0, K)$, then the expected number of particles in $B$ at time $t$ may be written as $(\int_B p_t(x,y) \: dy)(1 + D'_t(x,B))$, where $|D'_t(x,B)|$ is bounded by the right-hand side of (\ref{Eterm}). \end{Lemma}
+Therefore, if $B$ is a Borel subset of $(0, K)$, then the expected number of particles in $B$ at time $t$ may be written as $(\int_B p_t(x,y) \, dy)(1 + D'_t(x,B))$, where $|D'_t(x,B)|$ is bounded by the right-hand side of (\ref{Eterm}). \end{Lemma}

 Using these densities, we can estimate the expected values of certain functions of branching Brownian motion.
-Lemma \ref{hhlem}, which is Lemma 2 of \cite{hh07}, gives a martingale for branching Brownian motion in which particles are killed only at zero.
-Lemma \ref{YZexplem} estimates the expected values of three specific functions of branching Brownian motion in a strip.
+Lemma~\ref{hhlem}, which is Lemma 2 of~\cite{hh07}, gives a martingale for branching Brownian motion in which particles are killed only at zero.
+Lemma~\ref{YZexplem} estimates the expected values of three specific functions of branching Brownian motion in a strip.

-\begin{Lemma} Consider branching Brownian motion in which each particle gives birth at rate one, drifts to the left at rate $\mu$, and is killed upon reaching $0$.
-Let $M(t)$ be the number of particles at time $t$, and denote the positions of the particles at time $t$ by $X_1(t), \dots, X_{M(t)}(t)$.
-Let Then $(V(t), t \geq 0)$ is a martingale. \end{Lemma}
+\begin{Lemma} Consider branching Brownian motion in which each particle gives birth at rate one, drifts to the left at rate $\mu$ and is killed upon reaching $0$.
+Let $M(t)$ be the number of particles at time $t$, and denote the positions of the particles at time $t$ by $X_1(t),\ldots, X_{M(t)}(t)$.
+Let